Superunknown: Packaging

 The album's cover art (known as the 'Screaming Elf') is a distorted photograph of the band members, photographed by Kevin Westenberg, above a black and white upside-down burning forest.
 Concerning the artwork, Cornell said, "Superunknown relates to birth in a way ...
 Being born or even dying—getting flushed into something that you know nothing about.
 The hardest thing is to nail down a visual image to put on a title like that.
 The first thing we thought of was a forest in grey or black.
 Soundgarden has always been associated with images of flowers and lush colors and this was the opposite.
 It still seemed organic but it was very dark and cold ...
 I was into those stories as a kid where forests were full of evil and scary things as opposed to being happy gardens that you go camping in."
 In a 1994 Pulse! magazine interview, Cornell said that the inspiration for the album's title came from his misreading of a video entitled Superclown.
 He added, "I thought it was a cool title.
 I'd never heard it before, never saw it before, and it inspired me."
 The album also saw a limited release on 12" colored vinyl (blue, orange, and clear), as a double-LP in a gatefold sleeve.
 The album's title 'SUPERUNKNOWN' is sometimes displayed with the "UNKNOWN" as semi upside down and reversed lettering (stylized as "SUPER∩ИKИOMИ").

 On May 25, 2017, photographer Kevin Westenberg revealed the full photo from the cover for the first time on his Instagram account.

 Release and commercial performance

-Superunknown was Soundgarden's breakout album, earning the band international recognition.
+Superunknown was Soundgarden's breakthrough album, earning the band international recognition.
 Upon its release in March 1994, Superunknown debuted at number one on the Billboard 200 album chart, and eventually closed the year as the 13th best-selling album of 1994, with 2.5 million copies sold.
 The album has been certified six times platinum by the RIAA in the United States, three times platinum in Canada and Australia, two times platinum in Sweden, platinum in the United Kingdom, and gold in the Netherlands and Italy.

-As of 2019 Superunknown has sold 3.9 million copies in United States according to Nielsen.
 The album spawned the EP Songs from the Superunknown and the CD-ROM Alive in the Superunknown, both released in 1995.